Rajasagar/Data-analysis-of-YouTube-india/README.md

 * 2.Top 10 most likes videos.
 * 3.Top 10 most dislikes videos.
 * 4.Top 10 channels.
-* 5. correlation between lik, dislikes and comment count

-     and many more you can see in this analysis.
+* 5.Correlation between like, dislikes and comment count and many more you can see in this analysis.